Skip to content

 Strengthening Family Relationships (SFR)

-The SFR programme equips parents with the tools to reduce parental conflict.
+The Strengthening Family Relationships(SFR)programme is a free comprehensive programme which equips practitioners and parents with the tools and skills to reduce parental conflict.

 There is strong evidence that frequent, intense and poorly resolved parental conflict can have a negative impact on children’s mental health and long-term life-chances.